By Jill Serjeant

 She was unable to work for two years after serious car crash in 1990, and eventually became bankrupt.
 Six year later, she suffered a mental health breakdown and in a highly publicized episode she disappeared for four days and spent time as a homeless person.
 She was later diagnosed with bipolar disorder.

-After her breakdown, acting work dried up for several years, but Kidder later re-emerged with a guest starring role in TV shows like “Smallville” and “The L Word” and on stage including a 2002 Broadway production of “The Vagina Monologues.”
+After her breakdown, acting work dried up for several years, but Kidder later re-emerged with a guest starring role in TV shows like “Smallville” and on stage including a 2002 Broadway production.

 Kidder became an American citizen in 2005.